-Besides their aesthetic appeal, vinyl windows are also thermally efficient, keeping your home’s interior safe against temperature changes.
-Keep in mind that vinyl tends to expand and contract due to temperature fluctuations.
+Besides their aesthetic appeal, composite windows are also thermally efficient, keeping your home’s interior safe against temperature changes.
+Keep in mind that composite tends to expand and contract due to temperature fluctuations.
 Its overall durable construction still helps it last a long time.

 How Long Do Wood Windows Last?

 You can expect your wood windows to last at least several decades, especially if you take care of them properly.
 This trim material tends to have the longest life span, and contractors have used it on homes for centuries.
 Since wood is a natural insulator, it can keep your home comfortable among the extreme weather conditions outside.
 Manufacturers also find that wood is easy to work with, so it’s simpler to get custom wood window shapes and styles.

 Wood trim is relatively straightforward to fix since you can replace individual parts instead of changing out the whole fixture.
 This ease of repair increases your wood windows’ extended life expectancy.
 However, wood usually requires more maintenance than other window types.
 If you don’t paint and seal the trim, it can be vulnerable to rotting or warping from outside moisture.